Battle of Sailor's Creek: Crook, Merritt v. Anderson: Battle of Marshall's Crossroads

-Major General George Crook's cavalry division initially moving on the Pride's Church Road, starting near Deatonville, began hit and run tactics against the Confederate wagon train and supporting infantry.
-After Crook's detached brigade was driven away from the fight with Gordon's corps at Deatonville, it jumped ahead to Holt's Corner where Crook's lead brigade attacked Lieutenant General Richard Anderson's men, who were scattered by the surprise attack.
-The troopers attacked the wagon train and burned a couple dozen wagons.
+Major General George Crook's cavalry division, initially moving on the Pride's Church Road, starting near Deatonville, began hit-and-run tactics against the Confederate wagon train and supporting infantry.
+After Crook's detached brigade was driven away from the fight with Gordon's corps at Deatonville, it jumped ahead to Holt's Corner, where Crook's lead brigade attacked Lieutenant General Richard Anderson's men, who were scattered by the surprise attack.
+The troopers attacked the wagon train and burned a couple of dozen wagons.
 Anderson reorganized and threw back the Union attackers.
 William Wallace's brigade of Bushrod Johnson's division, Anderson's corps, also dispersed the attack of another Union cavalry brigade.
 Johnson's four remaining small brigades set up a line perpendicular to Pride's Church Road.
 Crook ordered the brigades of both J. Irvin Gregg and Charles H. Smith back to the column since Sheridan had ordered Crook to continue west towards Marshall's Crossroads with the rest of the cavalry.

 A gap had opened in the line of march because Crook's cavalry had attacked and delayed Anderson's corps as it was protecting the wagons at Holt's Corner.
 After Crook's cavalry were driven off, Anderson crossed Little Sailor's Creek and reached Marshall's Crossroad, where he found that Union cavalry had found the gap in the line and blocked his way to Rice's Depot.

-From his position on the right flank, Custer's division crossed Little Sailor's Creek at Gill Mill and noticed the gap between Mahone and Anderson about 1 mi away at Marshall's Crossroad and blocked the road there while Crook's troopers were attacking the rear of Anderson's column.
-In this space were slowly-moving artillery pieces.
+From his position on the right flank, Custer's division crossed Little Sailor's Creek at Gill's Mill, then noticed the gap between Mahone and Anderson about 1 mi away at Marshall's Crossroad and blocked the road there while Crook's troopers were attacking the rear of Anderson's column.
+In this space were slow-moving artillery pieces.
 Custer's men charged the artillery, capturing ten pieces before being driven off by Anderson's infantry.
 Other Union cavalry came up to harass Anderson's line.
 Anderson's men counterattacked but then held up.
-A Virginia soldier late said that a large number of Union troopers then moved ahead of them while they were digging in instead of moving on.
+A Virginia soldier later said that a large number of Union troopers then moved ahead of them while they were digging in instead of moving on.

 Anderson then turned to cross Little Sailor's Creek when Gordon's corps came up to Holt's Corner.
 Johnson's and Pickett's divisions set up breastworks across the road as Ewell's corps also crossed to set up a defensive line.
 Anderson's position was almost 1 mi south of Ewell's position on a ridge across Sailor's Creek.

 The Union cavalry charged Anderson's infantry several times.
-Finally, Colonel Henry Capehart's brigade of Custer's division delivered a fierce blow to the Confederate line, followed by the attack of other brigades, including a charge by Brigadier General Henry E. Davies, Jr., which was praised by General Crook and which caused the entire line to collapse and the survivors to flee.
+Finally, Colonel Henry Capehart's brigade of Custer's division delivered a fierce blow to the Confederate line, followed by the attack of other brigades, including a charge by Brigadier General Henry E. Davies, Jr., which was praised by General Crook and caused the entire line to collapse and the survivors to flee.